HandDriver Web Deployment and Usage Guide

 Enter the HDService directory, open a terminal, and enter the following commands in sequence.

-sudo ldconfigFinally, execute the following commands in the HDService directory to complete the server deployment and service startup.
+sudo chmod -R 777<server directory>" to grant full read, write, and execute permissions to the directory and its subdirectories.Finally, execute the following commands in the HDService directory to complete the server deployment and service startup (If the permissions are insufficient, first execute

 Web client deployment refers to Unity WebGL + Nginx (Ubuntu) deployment.
 It is recommended to place the Web client on the same computer as the server, so the deployment only needs to be done once.